tildeio/sync.js/README.md

 trigger events on the reference when certain important changes occur.

-### canonical:change

-This event is triggered whenever the backend updates the canonical representation.

 ### buffer:change

-This event is triggered whenever the buffered snapshot is changed.
+This event is triggered whenever the local snapshot changes.

 This happens when: